Kingdom of the Wicked by Kerri Maniscalco (Kingdom of the Wicked #1) ★★★★

 I can’t stop thinking about Kingdom of the Wicked it’s an atmospheric read with great characters

 I received this e-book from NetGalley.
 This does not affect my review or opinion.
 All thoughts are my own and I’m being 100 percent honest.
-Thank you to NetGalley and Hodder & Stoughton for providing me this paperback for reviewing purposes.
+Thank you to NetGalley and Hodder & Stoughton for providing me this book for reviewing purposes.

 I finished Kingdom of the Wicked two days ago and I haven’t stopped thinking about it.
 The atmosphere in this book was amazing.
 I loved the characters and the whole Sicilian culture.
 I am Sicilian so it was really fun to read about all the typical Italian elements that Maniscalco writes about in this book.
 The ending did feel a bit rushed and was quite predicable.